-This parameter applies only to the counters that are returning a count or total (Connection Pool Current Count is one example in this counter category).
+This parameter applies only to the counters that are returning a count or total (Connection PoolCurrentCount is one example in this counter category).
 Possible values are:

-INTERVAL The counter returns the difference between the raw value of the counter in the last task interval and the raw data value of the counter in the current task interval.
+- ACTUAL The counter returns the raw data value. - INTERVAL The counter returns the difference between the raw value of the counter in the last task interval and the raw data value of the counter in the current task interval.